 Sales and marketing teams have their hands in many pots — all of which tie back to the larger goal of connecting with target audiences and fueling business growth.
-On any given day, these activities could include tracking leads and customers, publishing new website content to boost traffic and drive engagement, and sending emails to segmented contact lists to promote said content.
+On any given day, these inbound marketing solutions could include tracking leads and customers, publishing new website content to boost traffic and drive engagement, and sending emails to segmented contact lists to promote said content.
 All the while, salespeople and marketers are likely to pull regular data and activity reports they can share with management and other departments.

 Traditionally, each of these activities has required employees to toggle between different marketing tools: one for customer relationship management, one for website content management and one for email management.
 Aside from the time lost in navigation — businesses report spending an average of one hour every day moving from platform to platform — the use of multiple marketing platforms also makes it difficult to not only locate data but make relevant, useful connections between the data in alternate systems.

-While this scratches the surface of the appeal of all-in-one marketing platforms like HubSpot, it’s only the start of the conversation.
+While this scratches the surface of the appeal of all-in-one inbound marketing platforms like HubSpot, it’s only the start of the conversation.
 When you invest in an all-in-one marketing platform, you will reap these five benefits.

 Every second of downtime matters to business operations, whether it’s time lost as employees move between marketing platforms or the increased demand on IT teams to handle integrations and maintenance for individual platforms.
 After all, these manual efforts tack on additional costs and take employees away from other important tasks.

-An all-in-one marketing platform alleviates these concerns.
+An all-in-one inbound marketing platform alleviates these concerns.
 While salespeople and marketers have the means to be more productive with all information included under one umbrella, IT teams are tasked with less technology upkeep.
 (And when support is needed, IT personnel only need to reach out to one company for help, not multiple businesses.)

 Every marketing platform houses valuable data.
 But when data operate in silos, marketing and sales teams must manually piece together analytics for a holistic view of the customer journey.
 For instance, an email marketing platform may tell you that a prospective customer opened and clicked the CTA on your latest email.
 But when did that prospect first visit your website?
 What, if any, communications have they had with the sales team up to this point?